ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <figcaption>Figure 7: Example of a Challenge-Response system based on the DIDAuth protocol using a selective disclosure response to the challenge(sdr); Source: RSKSmart at https://rsksmart.github.io/rif-identity-docs/ssi/specs/did-auth.html </figcaption>
 </figure>

 * Routing Layer:  A BPI is a “gated community”, hence, all BPI capabilities and BPI User services are known, or at least directly discoverable, and, therefore, directly addressable within a BPI.
-Therefore, there is no unknown path between sender and receiver, and, this routing is not required as it would be in a public network with an unknown number of participants of unknown identity.
-The scenario of a BPI User with an unknown communication endpoint will be addressed in Section 5.4, BPI Integration.
+Therefore, there is no unknown path between sender and receiver, and, thus, routing is not required as it would be in a public network with an unknown number of participants of unknown identity.
+The scenario of a BPI User with an unknown communication endpoint will be addressed in Section 5.5, BPI Integration.

   - **[R114]** Any BPI Capability addressable using a BPI Message MUST be discoverable by a BPI User utilizing resolvable URIs of said BPI capabilities.

-  An example of such a URI would a BPI API endpoint.
+  An example of such a URI would be a BPI API endpoint.

   - **[R115]** Any BPI User within a BPI MUST be discoverable by any other BPI User within a BPI.